swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 ~~~
 {:class="out"}

 This is close, but not quite right.
-The `sprintf` function works a
-lot like the `printf` function that you might have used if you've
-programmed in C. The `sprintf` function is useful when we want to
+The `sprintf` function is useful when we want to
 generate MATLAB strings based on a _template_.
 In our case,
 that template is the string `inflammation-%d.csv`. `sprintf`
 generates a new string from our template by replacing the `%d` with